8libra/python101/unit04/README.md

 In this unit you will learn to:
 - Recognize expressions
 - Think about True and False, computer style
-- Use logic, comparison and membership operators
+- Use comparison, membership and logic operators
 - Write conditional statements using if ... elif ... else

 To start, launch a Python interactive shell.